 And John Du Pont will be smiling over you.

 UPDATE: The Du Pont cover didn’t sell at auction.
-You can still pick it up for $A1600! …Plus buyer’s premium.
+You could have picked it up after the auction for the bargain price of $1600 (plus buyer’s premium).

 © Philatelic product images remain the copyright of issuing postal administrations and successor authorities.